aschoepe/ooxml/doc/ooxml.md

 During this documentation the term workbook means a whole spreadsheet with all its tables.
-The term worksheet means a specific table out of to worksheet it consits to.
+The term worksheet means a specific table out of the worksheet it consits to.

-To create a spreadsheet from scratch use the ::ooxml::xl\_write to create a spreadsheet object command:
+To create a spreadsheet from scratch use the *::ooxml::xl\_write* command, which returns a spreadsheet object command:

     set spreadsheet [::ooxml::xl_write new ?options?]